 If you are traveling through a hot climate make sure you carry insect repellent.
 Those little bastards that bite will have you in bits before you even know it!
 We all know what it’s like to spend a sleepless night waving off those annoying little buggers.

 So as you can see you don’t really have to have a lot of money to travel, contrary to what most people believe.
 Just stay in control of your budget and your time.
 If you really want to save, make friends with the locals of the countries you will visit as they will tell you how to go to the must-see places, where to eat cheaply and how to travel like a local.
 Stay with them if possible and get to know their culture.
-The friendships that you will gain is one of the most important things about backpacking.
+The friendships that you will gain are one of the most important things about backpacking.

-Remember that everyday is your free time – you have all the freedom to discover new things, new places and new people.
-These are the times when you don’t have to worry about waking up early to go to work, no boss to deal with, no deadlines and no responsibilities.
+Remember that every day is your free time – you have all the freedom to discover new things, new places, and new people.
+These are the times when you don’t have to worry about waking up early to go to work, no boss to deal with, no deadlines, and no responsibilities.
 Backpacking is an attitude, a carefree approach to traveling and most of all it is a life-changing experience.